 Directs the education commissioner, after consulting with the Minnesota State Colleges and Universities chancellor and using a request for proposal process, to contract for a series of assessments that are consistent with this subdivision, are aligned with state academic standards, and include career and college benchmarks.
 Requires math, reading, and writing assessments for students in grades 8 and 10 to be predictive of a nationally normed assessment for career and college readiness.
-Requires students in grade 11 to be given a nationally recognized college entrance exam.
-Requires the series of assessments to include a nationally normed and a college placement diagnostic exam and contain career exploration elements.
+Requires this nationally recognized assessment to be a college entrance exam and given to students in grade 11.
+Requires the series of assessments to include a college placement diagnostic exam and contain career exploration elements.